ioccc-src/winner/next/guidelines.md

 </div>

 <p class="leftbar">
-A tool that [txzchk](#txzchk) runs is `fnamchk`.
-This is an important part of its algorithm.
-If the filename is incorrect (or the filename does not match the directory name of the tarball) then it is an **error** and you risk violating [Rule 17](rules.html#rule17).
-Nevertheless, you can run the tool manually should you wish to.
+As an important part of its algorithm, [txzchk](#txzchk) directly executes `fnamchk`.
+If the filename is invalid (or the filename does not match the directory name of the tarball) then it is an **error** and you risk violating [Rule 17](rules.html#rule17).
+Nevertheless, you can run the tool manually, should you wish to.
 </p>